Drblessing/notes/README.md

 # Notes

-Notes from the wild wild west of technology!
-Yee haw
+Notes from the wild wild west of technolo

 ## Setup